sang-shelton/sang-shelton/README.md

 📅 Have been programming since 2018

-🚀 Focusing on creating safe and fast programs using [Rust](https://www.rust-lang.org/)
+🚀 Creating safe fast programs using [Rust](https://www.rust-lang.org/)

 🌐 Was previously a Web Developer